 Address: St Dominick, near Saltash, Cornwall, PL12 6TA

-The Valley garden will reopen in February and will show signs of early spring, with carpets of snowdrops.
+The Valley garden will reopen on Saturday 19th February 2022 and will show signs of early spring, with carpets of snowdrops.

 Address: Mawnan Smith, near Falmouth, Cornwall, TR11 5JZ